 ‘‘Sometimes, climate change is the trigger for instability and even for conflict.
 Sometimes it is the final straw… that governments cannot respond to creatively and properly.
 Sometimes it is simply part of the background along with factors like economic weakness, social inequalities and weak or arbitrary governance in establishing the pre-conditions to instability and violent conflicts’’ says Dan Smith

-Smith, on the other hand, stresses that there are underlying factors contribute to climate change-related conflicts.
+Smith, on the other hand, stresses that there are underlying factors that contribute to climate change-related conflicts.
 8 out of the 10 countries hosting large peace operations are in areas that are highly exposed to the impact of climate change.
 Cases from Somalia, Lake Chad Basin, Central Asia and Iraq all establish a convincing picture of climate-related instabilities; however, it is highly context related.
 These regions have to withstand the double burden of ongoing conflict and changes in the climate.
 Therefore, extensive country research is necessary to understand the linkages better and develop contexts specific responses.

 Global perspectives and recommendations

 The impact of climate change on security has been recognised in specific country resolutions, for example, a resolution regarding Lake Chad and the peace mission in Somalia.
 There has not been a resolution on the generic role of climate change as a threat multiplier.
-Although European and African ambassadors acknowledge the role of climate change on conflict, China and Russia express less urgency.
+Although European and African ambassadors acknowledge the role of climate change in conflict, China and Russia express less urgency.
 Russia argues the UNSC should focus its limited time and resources on specific country issues, not on generic, disputed, links between climate change and security.
 Russia also urges the Council to avoid engaging in climate financing and other discussions that are better placed in the Economic and Social Council or the General Assembly.
 It was critical about climate-security assessments and adding single persons with climate expertise to UN Peace-keeping missions, since these would not be able to make a difference.
 Also, China pointed to the different views on climate security and asked to approach the issue case by case.
-Both countries question the mandate of the UNSC to address climate-security and point out that other bodies, notably the UNFCCC, have a more logical link with their central mandate.
-Several other countries recommend the UNSC to develop its adaptation and mitigation effort to address the climate security by appointing a Special Envoy on climate security and establishing report by the Secretary-General to analyse emerging climate-related security risks and recommend preventive measures for each region of the world.
-The Climate Security Mechanism, a collaboration between DPPA, UNDP and UNEP, is currently at the lead of these efforts, and several countries asked it to be expanded.
+Both countries question the mandate of the UNSC to address climate security and point out that other bodies, notably the UNFCCC, have a more logical link with their central mandate.
+Several other countries recommend the UNSC to develop its adaptation and mitigation effort to address climate security by appointing a Special Envoy on climate security and establishing a report by the Secretary-General to analyse emerging climate-related security risks and recommend preventive measures for each region of the world.
+The Climate Security Mechanism, a collaboration between DPPA, UNDP and UNEP, is currently at the lead of these efforts, and several countries asked to expand it.

 Watch the Arria formula debate here.

-Read PSI previous Arria formula coverage here.
+Read PSI previous Arria Formula coverage here.